AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ### Arguments

-  FILE    The JSON file that contains your mesh's handlers and transforms
+  FILE    The JSON file that contains your mesh's handlers and transforms.

 ### Example